 After college graduate studies, I received some of my technical training by apprenticing with a Goldsmith in the Chicago area, while working in a small gem and jewelry school.
 Moving to Washington State's beautiful Cascade Mountains in 1982, I formed Östling & Brooks Ltd with my partner and in the following Autumn, we opened a jewelry store in Leavenworth WA.
 Skills learned while taking jewelry arts and advanced stone setting classes from the Gemological Institute of America helped me in designing and creating the majority of the work found there.
 Thirty years later, the retail store is now closed but I continue to design and create for private and public clients around the world, as Östling Jewelry Design, LLC.
 I have been blessed, over the years, by receiving several awards and accolades from my peers in the field of jewelry design, including the AGTA Spectrum Award, De Beers Diamonds Today Award and De Beers' Diamonds International Awards.

-When I am not up to my elbows in gold dust in my studio, you will find me "at the barn" immersed in the world of my equine companions or in the company of my fellow Gaelic speaking or Gaelic singing friends.
+When I am not up to my elbows in gold dust in my studio, you will find me hiking in the beautiful Cascade Mountains that I call home, or in the company of my fellow Gaelic speaking or Gaelic singing friends.

 A personal message from Margaret...

 Artistic expression has always been a necessity for me.
 While still a young woman, living and traveling with my parents in the Orient, the Middle East, Africa and Europe, I found myself drawn to the rich mythologies and artistic expressions of ancient lands and cultures.
 These magical stories, written and depicted in the effort to express the meaning and experience of life, made a deep and lasting impression on my young mind and spirit.